 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Spaces in Anchorage and nearby
+Top Coworking Spaces in Anchorage and Nearby

-Recent Reviews in Anchorage
+Recent Reviews of Shared Office Space in Anchorage

 Alaska's largest city where you will find the world's largest seaplane base, Anchorage began in 1915 as a group of tents to house the workers on the Alaska Railroad.
 Apparently the shantytown housed about 2,000 workers; obviously a very unwashed crew as there was only one tent dedicated for bathing.
 In midsummer the days are about 20 hours long, whereas in winter you will be lucky to get 5.5 hours of sun each day.
 Sitting in the south-central area of the Cook Inlet, it is a gateway to the wilderness of the Chugach, Kenai and Talkeetna mountains.
 There was an explosion in the town's population in 2010 due to the Cold War and its strategic position of being close to the former Soviet Union.
 It is a fluffy white wonderland when snowing, with the lowest recorded temperature in 1947 of 38 below zero.